 Today I got an email from Hazel:

 I wondered if you could tell me what you do to celebrate instead of drinking?
-I gave up alcohol two years ago, and I still find the celebrating part difficult, such as Christmas, birthdays, etc.
+I gave up alcohol two years ago, and I still find the having a good time without drinking part difficult, such as Christmas, birthdays, etc.